ianwong123/CloudForge/README.md

 ## Project Overview

 This project demonstrates building a production-ready cloud platform using Kubernetes, featuring multiple services that replicate AWS-like functionality.
-No custom API development required - leveraging proven open-source solutions with focus on infrastructure, monitoring, and DevOps practices.
+Leveraging open-source solutions with focus on infrastructure, monitoring, and DevOps practices.

 ## Architecture